-Surprising Benefits of Business Automation Software
+Surprising Benefits of Professional Services Automation

-Business process automation (BPS) is a strategy that many companies use.
+Professional Services Automation (PSA) is a strategy that many companies use.
 BPS means automating and optimizing processes in order to save money and time.
 The method includes automating parts of the workflow, using more software integrations and managing company’s resources more efficiently.
 Read more on Wikipedia.

 It is highly important that all the tools and applications integrate with each other, creating a free data flow.
 This means that you need to spend less time on importing and synchronizing data between multiple software tools.

 If you’ve been missing out on this modern business success story, you can still catch the train.
 Read about the business processes that used to take hours to implement, but can be automated with the help of software.

 When there’s a need to analyze some data or create reports, managers need relevant information.
 To do that, they’re often required to move some data from one database to another.

 People usually export information on Excel spreadsheets or as CSV files.
 Later, they import the same data to another database or software tool.

 This kind of data exchange is a time-consuming and monotonous task.
 Moreover, the data needs to be rearranged on a spreadsheet before it can be imported to another tool or database.
 In the end, your company is spending hours of valuable time on a task that could be done in a few seconds.

 How to move your data between multiple tools?

 To automate data exchange between multiple software tools, you need to establish integrations between your tools.
 Modern business software solutions often include some built-in integrations with other relevant tools.